somedatapacket/docs.humio.com/content/configuration/authentication/ldap.md

 `ldap://` or `ldaps://`, which selects plain and SSL connections respectively.

 `LDAP_AUTH_PRINCIPAL` can be left unset, in which case the username is used directly when binding to the server.
-If it is set, the token `HUMIOUSERNAME` is replaced with the username, and the resulting string is used as principal.
+If it is set, the token `HUMIOUSERNAME` is replaced with the username entered in the login prompt, and the resulting string is used as principal.

 `LDAP_DOMAIN_NAME` can be used if your ldap is only hosting 1 domain.
 When setting this, users do not need to provide the domain.
-They can login with foo instead of foo@your-organisation.com.
+They can login with `foo` instead of `foo@example.com`.
 It is always possible to add the domain when logging in.

 The URL can be `ldap:/` or `ldaps:/`.
 If using `ldaps:/`, you can configure Humio to work with the a server